hcris2/CSARCH2-MCO2/README.md

 - Sequential Sequence
   - Number of Memory Blocks used: 32
-  - In sequential analysis, the blocks of data, starting from 0 to 31, are stored in the cache blocks based on two factors:
+  - In sequential analysis, the blocks of data, starting from 0 to 63, are stored in the cache blocks based on two factors:
     - First, as long as there are remaining cache blocks, the data will be placed on the next available cache.
     - Second, if there are no more remaining cache blocks, the data will be placed based on a first-in first-out basis.
-  - Considering these factors, given that the number of cache blocks and the number of memory blocks used are both 32, it makes sense that the cache hit and cache miss ratio is 3:1, this is considering that it was stated in the specs        that this sequence should be repeated 4 times.
-  - Explaining the cache misses:
-    - The cache miss only happens during the first run through since the blocks are empty at first.
-  - Explaining the cache hits:
-    - The cache hit happens after the first run through since the blocks are all occupied after the first run through.
+  - However, because of the random replacement algorithm, the average hitrate accross 5 tries was 15% and the average missrate was around 85%.
+This is because blocks that would normally be a hit if the random replacement algorithm was LIFO or FIFO are no longer a hit because the blocks that would be replaced are chosen randomly.

 - Random Sequence
   - analysis here